The Wright Company Factory

 The Delphi Home Avenue Plant grew to cover 54 acres with some 1.2 million square feet of manufacturing and office space in 20 buildings.
 Delphi’s bankruptcy led to the plant’s closure in 2008.
 As a part of the bankruptcy process Delphi formed DPH Holdings, LLC, charged with disposal of excess Delphi properties.

 In 2009, Congress passed a law adding the 20-acre parcel that includes the original Wright Company buildings to the boundary of the National Park Service’s Dayton Aviation Heritage National Historical Park.
-Hull & Associates, Inc., an Ohio-based brownfields redevelopment company, worked together closely to clean up the site.
+Hull & Associates, Inc., an Ohio-based brownfields redevelopment company.

-Hull created a special purpose entity—Home Avenue Redevelopment, LLC—to acquire the property from DPH and successfully pursue a $3 million Clean Ohio Revitalization Fund grant to help fund the cleanup, along with additional funds from DPH and Home Avenue Redevelopment.
+Hull created a special purpose entity—Home Avenue Redevelopment, LLC—to acquire the buy from DPH and successfully pursue a $3 million Clean Ohio Revitalization Fund grant to help fund the cleanup.
+Additional funds came from DPH and Home Avenue Redevelopment.
 Demolition and remediation work began in early 2013 and was complete in October 2014.
 As demolition crews took down surrounding buildings in the spring and summer of 2014, the original Wright factory buildings came into public view for the first time in decades.

 While the factory is closed to the public, you can get a sneak peek.
 NAHA offers free tours of the factory buildings with the permission of the property owner, Home Avenue Redevelopment.
-The next tour is scheduled for Thursday, July 21, 2016 at 10 a.m.
-Please visit our Facebook event page.
+The next tour is scheduled for Thursday, Sept.
+15, 2016 at 10 a.m.

 The factory entrance is off West Third Street just east of Abbey Avenue.
 The gate has no specific address, but GPS users can find it by navigating to 2807 W. Third St., Dayton OH 45417.